RF Interconnects for 5G Infrastructure and Applications

 General Broadband Infrastructure and Applications (IoT, WiFi,, etc.)

 In addition to the higher frequency millimeter wave RF components, many 5G systems and applications will also require quality sub 6.0 GHz interconnects.
-Although lower in frequency, the
+Although lower in frequency, the RF performance of these coaxial cables will play an important role in overall system performance.

 The LMR® series of low-loss cables, will allow system designers and integrators a wide range of cable sizes to choose from.
-These cables utilize a closed cell foamed polyethylene dielectric which
+These cables utilize a closed cell foamed polyethylene dielectric which when combined with its bonded multi laminate shield and high coverage braid, provides a flexible, highly shielded low-attenuation RF interconnect.
+The cable sizes will be determined depending on the physical length of cable runs as well as the frequency of operation, and allowable system loss budgets.

 When combined with the available cable prep tools and a full range of connector interfaces, the LMR® product family will result in easy and repeatable installations that will yield excellent system performance.